 Rwanda is another country where Hope and Homes for Children is leading in childcare reform, and where I was fortunate enough to see their work first hand back in 2004.
 I am delighted to report that Hope and Homes for Children has closed the first institution in Rwanda and secured commitment from the Rwandan Government to close the remaining 33 institutions.
 This will position Rwanda as the first African nation to “rid” itself entirely of institutions - a significant milestone which will act as a catalyst for similar reform throughout the region.

 When reflecting on our visits to Romania and Rwanda it is overwhelmingly clear that ALL children need love, a sense of belonging, and the framework of a family – in order to have the very best chance of ever developing into rounded adults.
 I find it hard to believe in this day and age, and in the face of such overwhelming evidence, such institutions are even remotely accepted as childcare in so many countries.
 Hope and Homes for Children works in eight countries in Central and Eastern Europe and Africa and is creating the conditions to end the institutionalisation of children for good.
 And for that we are proud to continue to support them.

 To move one child from an institution into a loving family environment costs on average just £600 with a far better outcome for that child’s future.
-To help this worthy cause Riviera Travel will continue to donate £1 for every person who travels with us and we invite you to match this so that we raise even more funds in 2016.
+To help this worthy cause Riviera Travel will continue to donate £1 for every person who travels with us and we invite you to match this so that we raise even more funds.

 Michael Wright, Founder, Riviera Travel